splendidist/week06-project/README.md

 I found using react the most difficult for this task.
 I understand the components e.g mapping through the buttons and using components, but some of the logic for the cookie clicker I think I overcomplicated intially which made it difficult to understand.
 I did find allowing the user to purchase upgrade items difficult, as I thought it should be possible by just adding setCookies(cookies - cost) to the buyUgrade function.
 I eventually got the function to work AFTER setting up local storage.

+I also think I could have used conditional rendering for my functions, but just did if statements because I understand them and to save time.

 🍪 What went really well and what could have gone better?

 Using CSS and mapping through the buttons went really well.
 I also think making the modals went well too as this isn't something I've done before.
 I think the logic of the cookie clicker game would have gone better if I understood JavaScript and React more.